jgsaulsbury/jgsaulsbury.github.io/projects.md

 ![tpf](/assets/img/nt.png){:style="float: right;margin-right: 30px;margin-bottom: 20px; width: 260px;"}

-How do species change over time—in their abundance, competitive ability, and potential for extinction, speciation, or fossilization—and can these changes be predicted?
-Much of my reseach uses ecological and evolutionary theory to address these questions in the fossil record.
-This includes efforts to model fossil species survivorship with ecological neutral theory (figure at right, from <a href="https://doi.org/10.1101/2023.08.23.554417">here</a>), ongoing investigation into the role of selection and drift in the rise and fall of species in the fossil record, and new work exploring the implications of individual-based models for ancestry in the fossil record.
+How do species change over time—in their abundance, interactions, and potential for extinction, speciation, or fossilization?
+And how do these changes flow from simple ecological and evolutionary theory?
+My work in this area includes efforts to model fossil species survivorship with ecological neutral theory (figure at right, from <a href="https://doi.org/10.1101/2023.08.23.554417">here</a>), ongoing investigation into the role of selection and drift in the rise and fall of species in the fossil record, and new work exploring the implications of individual-based models for the prevalence of ancestors in the fossil record.

 <div>
 </div>